Where are the Forensic/Failure reports?

 People often configure their DMARC records and use the “RUF” tag to ask for Forensic/Failure reports.
 However, they’re often slow to arrive.
 If you just added the RUF tag to your DMARC record, be aware that it might take up to 24 hours for your change to be picked up by the larger Internet.
 If you’re still not seeing Forensic reports, there are a few other things to note.

-There are 3 primary reasons why report generators do not send them:
+There are three primary reasons why report generators do not send them:

 - Privacy concerns: Even though the reports can be redacted, some report generators do not send them simply to avoid any issue related to privacy.
 That is, the individual Forensic/Failure reports can contain Personally Identifiable Information (PII), and some major email receivers are incredibly sensitive to any potential privacy-related issues.